What Is Chronic Lateral Ankle Pain?

 - In the case of a fracture, immobilization to allow the bone to heal

-If your condition requires it, or if conservative treatment doesn't bring relief, your doctor may recommend surgery.
+If your condition requires it, or if non-surgical treatment doesn't bring relief, your doctor may recommend surgery.
+The type of surgery would be determined based on the cause of the continued chronic pain.
 Many surgical procedures can be done on an outpatient basis.
 Some procedures use arthroscopic techniques; other require open surgery.
 Rehabilitation may take 6-10 weeks to ensure proper healing.

 Surgical treatment options include: